fluxapps/ActiveRecordConfig/README.md

 ### ActiveRecordConfigGUI
 This class is experimental.
 Use it with care!
-It only supports a config with an `ilPropertyFormGUI` or an `ilTable2GUI`!
+It only supports a config with `ActiveRecordConfigGUI`, `ActiveRecordObjectFormGUI` or `ActiveRecordConfigTableGUI`!

 Create a class `ilXConfigGUI`:
 ```php